 The decisions and actions of characters drive the plot of every story.
 And each of your story's players – whether hero, villain, or supporting character – should have reasons for making those choices, and for carrying out those actions.

-Clear, strong, and realistic motivations are essential for every character in every story.
+Clear, strong, and realistic motivations are essential for every round character in every story.
 But why exactly are these motivations so important?

 Put simply, if you don't establish your characters' motivations, you run the risk of writing characters who fall flat.
 Characters who readers just can't understand or connect with; characters who exist only to further the story; characters who are inconsistent, or who perpetuate lazy tropes and stereotypes.